-The time required for right-of-way acquisitions and relocation is estimated at authorization to appraise and acquire property for the project.
-This will permit adequate time and provide at least 90 days for relocation of the displaced persons affected after no addition, no persons or families will be displaced until they have been relocated to decerbousing, have obtained the right of possession of comparable replacement housing, or hasfe, and sanitary housing that is available for immediate occupancy.
-No owner-occupant until receiving payment for the property or the money is deposited in the Registry of the appraisal and negotiation otice of acquisition.
-In nt, safe, and sanitary ave been offered decent, nt will be required to move It is estimated that individuals or families will need to be relocated.
+The time required for right-of-way acquisitions and relocation is estimated at months from date of authorization to appraise and acquire property for the project.
+This will permit adequa ate appraisal and negotiation time and provide at least 90 days for relocation of the displaced persons affected after notice of acquisition.
+In addition, no persons will be displaced until they have been relocated to decent, safe, a • obtained the right of possession of comparable replacement housing, or have been offered decent, safe, and sanitary housing that is available for immediate occupancy.
+No owner-occupant will be required to move until receiving payment for the property or the money is deposited in the Registry of the C ourt.
+It is estimated that individuals or families will need to be relocated. it is estimated that marviduals of families will need to be relocated.
 Alternate housing for this project is readily available.
-A search of the residential market dwellings are for sale by real estate brokers and private owners.
-Also, a search of the remaining single-family dwelling units in multiple housing complexes are available for courts have vacancies available and mobile home dealers have large inventories of replastudies indicate this amount of housing can reasonably be expected to be (as many, mor here during the foreseeable future. ntal market reveals that or rent.
-Mobile home acement dwellings.
-Further (Note: The above language may be changed to suit the replacement housing situation fo r each separate project.)
+A search of the residential mark cet reveals that dwellings are for sale by real estate brokers and private owners.
+Also, a search of the rental market reveals that single-family dwelling units in multiple housing complexes are available e for rent.
+Mobile home courts have vacancies available and mobile home dealers have large inventories of re ı C studies indicate this amount of housing can reasonably be expected to be (as many, more, or less) than indicated here during the foreseeable future.
+(Note: The above language may be changed to suit the replacement housing situation for each congrete project) (Note.
+The above language may be changed to suit the replacement nousing situation ioi each separate project.)